ccammack/ccammack.com/content/posts/label-gpt-partitions-with-their-physical-locations/index.md

 {{< /highlight >}}

-For cases like this, where the problem drive can still be detected by the system and the device node has not been reassigned, run **gpart show** on the *OFFLINE* partition to get the faulty drive's bay id and serial number from the GPT label.
+For cases like this, where the problem drive can still be detected by the system and the device node has not been reassigned, run **gpart show** on the *OFFLINE* device node to display the faulty drive's bay id and serial number from the GPT label.

 {{< highlight txt >}}
 # gpart show -l ada1 | grep zfs